 Tie a board meeting in with a conference where the community meets

-Meeting at a conference is a good way to encourage attendance by board members, especially if you hold it at lunch time.
-The conference organizers can also usually provide a suitable venue, making organisation that much easier.
+Meeting at a conference is a good way to encourage attendance by board members, especially if you hold it at lunchtime.
+The conference organizers can usually provide a suitable venue, making organization that much easier.

 Make the most of the tools available

 Free online tools, such as Doodle polls, are simple to use and can help you to check the availability of board members.
 Furthermore, Skype, or other online meeting tools, can allow editors who are not present to attend.

 Assign an attendee the task of writing and distributing accurate and actionable notes.
 Label actions for each board member, or Taylor & Francis; agree the notes and actions with your Managing Editor; and then share them with the board.

 We asked Graham Walton (Editor-in-Chief of New Review of Academic Librarianship) and Gary Downey (Editor-in-Chief of Engineering Studies) how they ensure their editorial board meetings are a success.
 Here are their suggestions:

 And finally, make sure you think ahead and set aside some time at the end of the meeting to set a date for the next one.